Events in the Amph

 Sing Again: A Reunion Concert with Shaina Taub & Community - Saturday, July 24 at 8:00 pm (ASL accessible performance)

 Welcome Home: An Evening with Phil Kaye & The Westerlies - Sunday, July 25 at 8:00 pm

 August 11 - September 5, 2021

 The statewide NY PopsUp!
-Initiative—designed to revitalize the arts and entertainment sector of New York—will culminate this summer with Little Island's August festival.
-The festival, under the artistic leadership of producer Mikki Shepard in collaboration with artistic advisors and artist curators, celebrates New York City’s wonderful mix of cultures reflected in four weeks of adventurous, free live performances, including innovative site-specific dance, experimental music, interactive poetry walks, late-night comedy shows, surprising collaborations and new commissions, with over 35 free performances in The Amph.
+Initiative—designed to revitalize the arts and entertainment sector of New York—will culminate this summer with NYC FREE.
+The festival, under the artistic leadership of producer Mikki Shepard in collaboration with artistic advisors and artist curators, celebrates New York City’s wonderful mix of cultures reflected in four weeks of adventurous, free live performances, including innovative site-specific dance, experimental music, interactive poetry walks, late-night comedy shows, surprising collaborations, and new commissions, with over 35 free performances in The Amph.

 Join us for a park-wide takeover of percussive dance forms, filling Little Island’s spaces with beats and rhythms of lively movement styles.
 Co-curated by Little Island Artist-in-Residence Ayodele Casel and Torya Beard, the Dance Festival features tap artists, classical and contemporary Indian Kathak dance, African drumming, and more in a variety of performances including a National Dance Day celebration on September 18.
 The Festival culminates with a showcase of young dance artists that you won’t want to miss.

 Barkha Patel and Michela Marino Lerman’s LOVE MOVEMENT - Wednesday, September 15 at 8:00 pm